Get in touch with us

 3. Danube cruises

 The Slovak National Theater and the Slovak Philharmonic prepared for the spring season a varied and rich program.
 Come and see the phenomenal ballet, drama or opera.
-You can enjoy special concerts like “Movie Melodies” featuring music from films such as Exodus, Once upon a Time in the West, Dracula or Gladiator.
+The city also hosts smaller concerts, exhibitions, and artistic events that enhance the spring experience.

 6. Botanical garden